 Do not allow situations or people to get under your skin and discourage you.
-Have faith that God has a plan for your life; your job is to figure out what God’s will is and to then carry it out to the best of your ability.
+Have faith that God has a plan for your life; your job is to figure out what God’s will is and then carry it out to the best of your ability.

 Believe in yourself!
 Have faith in your abilities!
 Without a humble but reasonable confidence in your own powers, you cannot be successful or happy. ~ Norman Vincent Peale

-Related Pages of Encouragement:
+Related Pages Of Encouragement:

 A Special Link for a Little Extra Encouragement